 Cape Town – Cederberg Region, South Africa

 Leaving Cape Town this morning, we stop and take a look at Table Mountain from across Table Bay before making our way to the Cederberg region.
 Boasting some of the most picturesque mountains and orange farms.
-We pay a visit to the Rooibos tea farm which is world renowned for it’s health benefits and unique taste.
+Cederberg is home to the famous Rooibos tea farm which is world renowned for it’s health benefits and unique taste.
 We enjoy dinner at our overnight stop where we have an opportunity to experience South African hospitality at it’s best.

 Accommodation: Camp: Marcuskraal Campsite

 Facilities: Shared Ablutions Please visit the website of the accommodation provider for a full list of the facilities offered